CheatCodeSam/MuuvBoard/README.md

 Muuvboard
 (/mo͞ovbôrd/)

-A personal moodboard app written in Django, React, and Konva.
+A personal moodboard app written in Django, React, and PIXI.
 Consider it a mixture of Pinterest, a Booru, and PureRef.
 No where near a presentable state, but being worked on at the moment.

 Objective
 Use libraries first, than refactor out as needed.